rbonick/rbonick.github.io/_posts/blog/2023-12-03-cyclocross-year-in-review-2023.md

 for your buck, rather than sprinting down some straight when you're already eating a ton of wind resistance.

+Lastly, single speed open nets you a lot of placement points!
+Even getting bottom 25% still earned me more points than a top ten placement in cat 4s.

 ### Progress (Last Year's Goals)

 Last year, I had 4 goals: